0SINTr/DHushCP/README.md

      - Receives the encrypted DHCP Discover packet containing the Responder's reply.
      - Decrypts the reply using the shared AES key.
      - Displays the decrypted reply message to the Initiator user.
-     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.
+     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs (syslog, auth), and resetting the terminal.

    - **Responder:**
-     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs, and resetting the terminal.
+     - Upon request (`Ctrl+C`), performs cleanup by deleting encryption keys, clearing system logs (syslog, auth), and resetting the terminal.

 ## 🕵️ **Example Use Case for DHushCP**